 The taxon resolution was lowered from the LTU level to family level for benthic samples in order to create a matrix of both fish and benthic samples.
 In order to judge the impact of reducing taxon resolution on interpreting benthic community relationships, two ordinations of benthic invertebrates were performed, one in LTU space and one in family space using nonmetric multidimensional scaling (NMS) in order to determine whether different conclusions would be drawn from lower levels of identification (Kruskal, 1964).
 Sorensen distance was used for both ordinations to reduce the impact of outliers.
 Ties were not penalized, although there were no ties in either matrix, and the ordination was rotated to maximize the environmental variable BenthoTotal along axis 1.
 A random start was used

 and the real data were run 250 times to ensure an absolute stress minima was reached.
 A Monte Carlo test with 100 permutations was used to generate a p-value for the probability of the final ordination have a lower than expected p-value by chance.To further test for differences between the level of identification used, a mantel test was applied to the original family and LTU benthic distance matrices.
 The distance matrices were calculated using Sorensen distances and a Monte Carlo test of 1000 permutations was used to generate a p-value.

+Trout diets

+overall and then X-Y graphs

+selectivity

 Results

 Light